Agnes O'Casey

-Agnes Eustacia Kenig (born 1995/1996), known professionally as Agnes O'Casey, is an English/Irish actress.
-On television, she is known for her role in the BBC One drama Ridley Road (2021).
-Her films include The Miracle Club and Lies We Tell (both 2023).
+Agnes Eustacia Kenig (born 1995/1996), known professionally as Agnes O'Casey, is an English actress.
+On television, she is known for her roles in the BBC One drama Ridley Road (2021) and the Apple TV series Star City (2026).
+Her films include The Miracle Club, Lies We Tell (both 2023) and Small Things like These (2024).
 She was named a 2024 Screen International Star of Tomorrow.

 Early life

-O'Casey is from Finsbury Park, the elder of two daughters of hospitality and retail workers.
-She is of Irish and a quarter Jewish descent; the playwright Seán O'Casey was her great-grandfather.
-Her paternal grandfather was of Lithuanian-Jewish heritage.
+O'Casey is from Finsbury Park, London, the elder of two daughters of hospitality and retail workers.
+Through her paternal grandmother Shivaun O'Casey, the Irish playwright Seán O'Casey was her great-grandfather.
+Her paternal grandfather was the actor Laurence Kenig, who had Lithuanian-Jewish heritage.

 O'Casey has dyslexia and attended a Steiner School.
 Her family moved to Newton Abbot, Devon when she was 11.
 She studied art history and English literature at Edinburgh University for a year before being accepted to The Lir Academy in Dublin, graduating with a Bachelor of Arts in acting in 2020.

 Career

 After appearing in the music video for "Holy Show" by the Pillow Queens in 2020 and the Druid Theatre Company production of The Seagull in 2021, O'Casey made her television debut in the 1960s-set BBC One drama Ridley Road, starring as the lead character Vivien Epstein.
 This was followed by a supporting role as Emilie in the Starz adaptation of Dangerous Liaisons the next year.

 In 2023, O'Casey made her feature film debut in Thaddeus O'Sullivan's comedy-drama The Miracle Club and Lisa Mulcahy's period drama Lies We Tell with David Wilmot.
 O'Casey received IFTA nominations for both performances in the supporting actress and lead actress categories respectively.
-She also has upcoming roles in Longbourn.
+She was attached to the film Longbourn.

-In 2024 she made her British stage debut playing the role of Liz Gold in the theatrical adaptation of The Spy Who Came in From the Cold by John le Carré and adapted by David Eldridge.
+In 2024 she made her British stage debut as she originated the role of Liz Gold in the acclaimed theatrical adaptation of The Spy Who Came in From the Cold by John le Carré, adapted by David Eldridge and directed by Jeremy Herrin.
 O’Casey played opposite Rory Keenan and John Ramm.
 The production was performed at the Minerva Theatre at Chichester Festival Theatre as part of the 2024 season.
-It was directed by Jeremy Herrin.
+The production went on to move to the West End at @sohoplace in 2025.
+Theatre critics dubbed Agnes' performance "a striking breath of fresh air".

+In 2026, O'Casey is starring in the Apple TV Soviet space race drama Star City as Irina Morozova, a member of the KGB's surveillance department.

+She has an upcoming role in the BBC adaptation of John Le Carré's Legacy of Spies.